JWT access tokens for the NextJudge API via email, password or OAuth and how to send them on data layer requests.

 role | int | 0 = user, 1 = judge, 2 = admin |

 The middleware checks that the user still exists.
-Delete your account and old tokens stop working immediately.
+Deleting an account invalidates existing tokens immediately.

 OAuth flow (web app)